adil-adysh/plan-flow/.github/instructions/recovery_service.instructions.md

 ### Inputs

-* `executions`: All known executions (including missed)
+* `executions`: all known execution records
-* `occurrences`: Dict of occurrence\_id → TaskOccurrence
+* `occurrences`: dict of occurrence\_id → TaskOccurrence
-* `tasks`: Dict of task\_id → TaskDefinition
+* `tasks`: dict of task\_id → TaskDefinition
-* `now`: Logical clock (no real-time reading)
+* `now`: logical current time
+* `calendar`: calendar planner for availability checks
+* `working_hours`: active time spans for each weekday
+* `slot_pool`: user-preferred time slots
+* `max_per_day`: allowed task count per day

 ### Outputs

-* A list of new `TaskOccurrence`s to schedule
+* List of new `TaskOccurrence`s (unsaved) ready to be scheduled

 ---

 ### Type Annotations

-* Full annotations for all parameters and return types
+* Fully annotate all parameters and return values
-* Use `Literal[...]`, `Optional[...]`, and custom model classes
+* Use `Optional`, `Literal`, `list[Model]`, and `-> None` consistently

 ---

 ### Docstrings

-Use Google-style docstrings for:
+Use Google-style for all public elements:

+* Describe the function
-* Class and method descriptions
+* List all parameters and their meanings
-* Parameter explanation
-* Return value meaning
+* Return value and assumptions
-* Note that returned occurrences are unsaved
+* Mention immutability of inputs

 ---

 ## 🧪 Testing

-All logic must be unit testable with `pytest`.

-**Scenarios to cover:**
+Write all test cases in `tests/test_recovery_service.py`.

+### Test Scenarios

-* Missed task with retries available → reschedule retry
+* Missed task with retries available → successful retry scheduled
+* Retry fails due to no slots → not returned
-* Missed task with recurrence only → schedule next recurring occurrence
+* Task with recurrence → next valid slot selected
+* Task with retry + recurrence → only one scheduled
-* Retry limit exceeded → no reschedule
+* Retry limit exceeded → no action
-* Multiple missed tasks handled correctly
-* Ensure no mutation of input data
+* Working hour/slot limits prevent scheduling → fallback or skip

-Use `FakeClock` or pass `now: datetime` into test cases.
+Use `FakeClock` or inject `now` into test cases.
+Construct tasks, slots, hours manually.

 ---

 ## 🔒 Exclusions

 ❌ No NVDA API usage
-❌ No actual database or storage access
+❌ No I/O, database, or speech output
-❌ No state mutation (only return new objects)
+❌ No real-time system access
-❌ No print/logging or file I/O
+❌ No mutation of passed-in arguments

 ---

 ## ✅ Completion Criteria

-✅ Implements `recover_missed_occurrences()`
+✅ Implements `recover_missed_occurrences()` fully
-✅ Fully pure, typed, and deterministic
-✅ Proper use of `TaskScheduler` methods
+✅ Leverages `TaskScheduler` and `CalendarPlanner`
-✅ Tested with all major branches and edge cases
+✅ Respects user-configured limits and slot/working-hour windows ✅ 100% test coverage with edge cases
-✅ Compatible with TinyDB serialization
+✅ Pure, typed, and deterministic
-✅ Pyright strict + Ruff clean
+✅ Passes Ruff + Pyright strict